-Semester Thesis Credit Thesis Credit Maximum Sessional Marks ım Marks f va Voce / E Hours Marks (By Supervisor) Internal External Chairman 7 th 3 100 25 25 25 25 8 th 3 100 25 25 25 25
+Semester Thesis CH Thesis Credit Maximum Sessional Marks (By Maximum Marks for Thesis Viva Voce / Exam СН marks Supervisor) Internal Expert Chairman 7 th 3 100 25 25 25 25 8 th 3 100 25 25 25 25

-- 14.2 In the beginning of a semester, the instructor of each course should hand out a syllabus providing information to the students about assessment criteria, paper specification, schedule of material to be taught (TTP and Lesson Plan), take home assignment policy, recommended reading materials and any other information important for the successful completion of the course and its requirements. - 14.3 To implement semester system effectively the subject teacher must display his/her provisional result within five days after the conduct of final exam of that subject and submit the same to the controller of examination for final announcement. - 14.4 External examination system will be only for Project/Thesis / Business Plan Examination.
+14.2 In the beginning of a semester, the instructor of each course should hand out a syllabus providing information to the students about assessment criteria, paper specification, schedule of material to be taught (TTP and Lesson Plan), take home assignment policy, recommended reading materials and any other information important for the successful completion of the course and its requirements.

+- 14.3 To implement semester system effectively the subject teacher must display his/her provisional result within five days after the conduct of final exam of that subject and submit the same to the controller of examination for final announcement. - 14.4 Expert / External examiner will be called only for Final Year Project/ Thesis / Business Plan Examination.